pkivolowitz/asm_book/section_2/float/rounding.md

-As an example of how the ARM documentation is confusing - this instruction which completely discards the fractional value is said by the ARM documentation as doing rounding.
+As an example of how the ARM documentation is confusing - this instruction which completely discards the fractional value is said by the ARM documentation as doing rounding not truncating.

 The the choice of source register defined whether you are converting a double or single precision floating point value.